rnarayan/meteor-up-test/README.md

 You can use install and use Meteor Up from Linux, Mac and Windows.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)

-**Note:** This fork is Meteor 1.4-ready.
-It uses Node 4.4.7 and MongoDB 3.2 by default.

 **Table of Contents**